sguest/factorio-fire-armor-typescript/README.md

-# factorio-fire-armor-typescript
+# Fire Armor with Typescript

-Fire armor mod from factorio wiki with typescript build chain
+Clone of the [Fire armor mod from the wiki](https://wiki.factorio.com/Tutorial:Modding_tutorial/Gangsir) but using a typescript build chain.

+Intended for tech experimentation/proof-of-concept